xubingyue/avocadodb/README_maintainers.md

   jq '.[0].NetworkSettings.Networks.bridge.IPAddress' | \
   sed 's;";;g'`
 curl -X POST ${MESOS_IP}:8080/v2/apps \
-      -d @arangodb3.json \
+      -d @avocadodb3.json \
       -H "Content-Type: application/json" | \
   jq .
 ```

 Point your webbrowser to the IP of your `echo "http://${MESOS_IP}:8080"`.

-Wait until arangodb is healthy.
+Wait until avocadodb is healthy.

-Then click on `arangodb`.
+Then click on `avocadodb`.

 On the following screen click on the first port next to the IP Address of your cluster.